Pfizer’s COVID-19 pill brings hope — and some serious medication interactions

 A promising new antiviral is beginning to appear on pharmacy shelves.
 But the recently authorized treatment may be risky if you take certain long-term medications.

-In December 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for Pfizer’s Paxlovid (nirmatrelvir and ritonavir tablets), an antiviral pill regimen for the treatment of mild-to-moderate COVID-19.
+In December 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for Pfizer’s Paxlovid® (nirmatrelvir and ritonavir tablets), an oral antiviral regimen for the treatment of mild-to-moderate COVID-19.
 The oral medication is intended for patients 12 years and older who have tested positive for COVID-19 and are at high risk for developing severe disease — either due to age or underlying health conditions, such as diabetes, heart disease, cancer, chronic lung disease, or a weakened immune system.

 Up until recently, the only authorized treatments for COVID-positive patients were given intravenously in a doctor’s office or hospital.
 Paxlovid can be taken in the comfort of your own home.